webda2l/symfony-docs/routing.rst

 Route Aliasing
 --------------

-Route alias allow you to have multiple name for the same route:
+Route alias allows you to have multiple names for the same route and can be used to provide backward compatibility for routes that have been renamed.
+Let's say you have a route called ``product_show``:

 .. configuration-block::

     .. code-block:: yaml

         # config/routes.yaml
-        new_route_name:
-            alias: original_route_name
+        product_show:
+            path: /product/{id}
+            controller: App\Controller\ProductController::show

     .. code-block:: xml